philval/nc-noose-front-end/README.md

 BACK-END REPO [https://github.com/philval/nc-noose-back-end](https://github.com/philval/nc-noose-back-end)

-# LOCAL INSTALLATION
+## GETTING STARTED

+## Pre-requisites

+Node v12.6.13 (LTS) or later

+## Local installation

+Fork and clone the repository from Github

+cd into the repository and run npm install to install the required dependencies.

+Run npm start

+Login as user "grumpy19".

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: